+\revisionOne{We will often consider no-flux boundary conditions for the scheme, given by} $F_{\nhalf}\np = 0$ and $F_{2M+\nhalf}\np = 0$.
+These are beyond the scope of the theory of \cref{sec:newScalarBounds}, and therefore the bounds on the solution to the continuous problem are not justified; nevertheless, if the no-flux problem approximates the problem on the whole space well, a similar behaviour can be expected.

-\begin{proposition}[Boundedness and non-negativity] For a given $n$, suppose $0\leq\rho\i\n\leq\alpha$ for all $i$.
-Then scheme \eqref{eq:implicit} satisfies $0\leq\rho\i\np\leq\alpha$ unconditionally for all $i$. \end{proposition} \begin{proof} We will prove non-negativity followed by boundedness.
-Seeking a contradiction, we will assume $\rho\i\np< 0$ or $\rho\i\np> \alpha$ for some values of $i$.
+We begin the analysis of the scheme by proving it preserves the $0\leq\rho\leq\alpha$ bounds unconditionally: \begin{proposition}[Boundedness and non-negativity] For a given $n$, suppose $0\leq\rho\i\n\leq\alpha$ for all $i$.
+Then scheme \eqref{eq:S2saturation} satisfies $0\leq\rho\i\np\leq\alpha$ bounds unconditionally for all $i$. \end{proposition} \begin{proof} We will prove non-negativity followed by boundedness.
+Seeking a contradiction, we will assume $\rho\i\np < 0$ or $\rho\i\np > \alpha$ for some values of $i$.
 Without loss of generality we may assume that these ``pathological'' values lie on contiguous cells; if there are two or more separate pathological clusters, the proof we present below may be applied several times to deal with each one individually.
 Thus we may simply assume the values in question are $\rho\j\np, \rho\jp\np, \cdots, \rho\k\np$.
-Summing scheme \eqref{eq:implicit} over the corresponding cells yields
+Summing scheme \eqref{eq:S2saturation} over the corresponding cells yields

 To prove non-negativity, we assume $\rho\i\np$ is strictly negative for $j\leq i\leq k$.
 Since $\rho\i\n\geq 0$, the left hand side of \cref{eq:schemecontradiction} is strictly negative also.
-The right hand side is comprised of
+The right hand side is comprised of \revisionOne{